harith01/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ### 4\.
 To infinity and beyond

-mandatory

-Score: 0.0% (Checks completed: 0.0%)

 Write a Bash script that displays `To infinity and beyond` indefinitely.

 Requirements:

 *   In between each iteration of the loop, add a `sleep 2`

-    sylvain@ubuntu$ ./4-to_infinity_and_beyond
-    To infinity and beyond
-    To infinity and beyond
-    To infinity and beyond
-    To infinity and beyond
-    To infinity and beyond
-    ^C
-    sylvain@ubuntu$

-Note that I `ctrl+c` (killed) the Bash script in the example.

 **Repo:**